50 Signs You’re Healthy from Every Type of Doctor

 You have healthy gums

 “One sign that your body is doing well is healthy gum tissue.
 That means your gums are not inflamed, they don’t bleed easily, and they have normal texture and color.
 Normal gum tissue is firm, pyramidal between teeth, and uniformly follows the curved edge of the tooth.” —Andrew Fried, DMD, MSD, periodontist.
-Check out the 15 everyday habits that are secretly ruining your health.
+Daily habits like brushing your teeth are the cornerstone of good health, but make sure you’re not also engaging in 15 everyday habits that are secretly ruining your health.

 You eat regular meals